Latin Grammar for the Reading of the Missal and the Breviary by Cora Carroll Scanlon, A.M., and Charles L. Scanlon, A.M. (1944, 1976) 334pp.

 During the lessons, the student is practicing using the introduced vocabulary and forms to read through the text of the Mass Ordinary and Requiem Masses.
 Large sections of the Vulgate New Testament are included in “Reading Lessons” interspersed throughout the regular lessons and occasional “Review Lessons.”

 Now, the Bad:

 THERE IS NO ANSWER KEY, unfortunately.
 It’s much harder to study Latin without a teacher, and doubly hard without any answer key to check your work.
+UPDATE: Answer key now for sale here!
 Along with that unfortunate fact, while the book is 334 pages–only 174 of those contain the lessons; the rest are the appendix and vocabulary list at the back.
 That means that the lessons are bare-bones presentations of vocabulary and forms followed by–drills and drills and drills.
-Which have no answers, as just mentioned.
 This is not a good self-study text.

 There is a follow-up second-year text which I have not seen, Second Latin, by these same authors.
 Its purpose is to prepare students to read theology, canon law, and philosophy after just one more year of Latin.
 It must be an absolute blizzard of Church Latin, with a 3,000-word vocabulary glossary in the back as advertised.

 Although with a good teacher this book would be a great tool to learning the fundamentals of Church Latin in a year or so, I cannot recommend it for self-study students or homeschoolers.
 There’s too much work to do and too little explanation and help in the text for the DIY Latin student.

 My top pick of textbook for a diligent, self-motivated student is Fr.
 William Most’s Latin by the Natural Method, which series was also written for Catholic high school students and seminarians to learn to read Church Latin texts of all kinds.